-This grants program provides funding for community-based on-ground activities that protect, and benefit Queensland's threatened flora and fauna species negatively impacted by bushfires and drought (in 2019-2020) and projects to build resilience to climate change.
+This grants program provides funding for community-based, on-ground activities that protect, and benefit Queensland's threatened flora and fauna species in the wild.

-Funding will only be provided for those species classified as threatened in either the Commonwealth Government's Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act) or in the Queensland Government's Nature Conservation Act 1992 (NCA).
+Funding will only be provided for those species classified as threatened by either the Commonwealth Government's Environmental Protection and Biodiversity Conservation Act 1999 EPBC Act) or the Queensland Government's Nature Conservation (Animals) Regulation 2020 and Nature Conservation (Plants) Regulation 2020 (NCA regulations).

-Applicants will need to demonstrate that project activities are supported by a recovery plan and/or team member, conservation advice or written advice from the department's Threatened Species Operations unit (fauna) or Queensland Herbarium (flora).
+Applicants will need to demonstrate that project activities are supported by a Recovery Plan, Conservation Advice, Threat Abatement Plan or written advice from the Department of Environment and Science's (department) Threatened Species Operations unit (fauna) or Queensland Herbarium (flora).
+Projects may also align with existing strategies such as the South East Queensland Koala Conservation Strategy 2020-2025 or other similar documents.